rust-lang/rust/text/0000-build-systems.md

 into a larger build system.
 This finer division is left as a question for experimentation.

-## Specifics for the homogenous build system case
+## Specifics for the homogeneous build system case

-For homogenous build systems, there are two kinds of code that must be dealt
+For homogeneous build systems, there are two kinds of code that must be dealt
 with: code originally written using vanilla Cargo and a crate registry, and code written "natively" in the context of the external build system.
 Any integration has to handle the first case (to have access to crates.io or a vendored mirror